Maletti Group: Invasion of Egypt

-XXIII Corps advanced to Sidi Barrani along the coast road, having received enough lorries to motorise one infantry division and partly to motorise three more for the advance.
+XXIII Corps advanced to Sidi Barrani along the coast road, having received enough lorries to motorise one infantry division and partly to motorise two more for the advance.
 Bergonzoli planned the advance with the 1st Raggruppamento Carri forward, followed by the fully motorised 1st CC.NN.
 Division "23 Marzo" and the 62nd Infantry Division "Marmarica" and 63rd Infantry Division "Cirene", which had been partly motorised and could shuttle elements forward.
 The un-motorised 1st Libyan Division and 2nd Libyan Division, were to march on foot for the 60 mi to the objective and the Raggruppamento Maletti was to form the rearguard.
 The 1st Raggruppamento Carri was also kept in reserve, except for the LXII Tank Battalion "L" with L3/33 tankettes, which was attached to the 62nd Infantry Division "Marmarica" and the LXIII Tank Battalion "L" assigned to the 63rd Division Infantry "Cirene".
 The 2nd Raggruppamento Carri remained at Bardia, except for the IX Tank Battalion "L" which joined the 2nd Libyan Division.
 The Raggruppamento Maletti (3rd Raggruppamento Carri) had the II Tank Battalion "M" with M11/39 tanks and three Libyan infantry battalions, all motorised.

 The 10th Army advanced to Sollum then along the coast road two divisions forward, behind a screen of motorcyclists, tanks, motorised infantry and artillery.
 On 14 September, the rest of the 1st Raggruppamento Carri followed the 1st Libyan Division and 2nd Libyan Division toward Bir Thidan el-Khadim.
 At Alam el Dab, just short of Sidi Barrani, about fifty Italian tanks supported by motorised infantry and artillery, tried to outflank and trap the British rear guard, which forced the 3rd Coldstream Guards battalion to retreat.
 By late on 16 September, the 1st Raggruppamento Carri had reached an area south-east of Sidi Barrani, with the 1st CC.NN.
 Division "23rd Marzo" and the XXIII Corps artillery, having been used cautiously for infantry support.
 The Raggruppamento Maletti was west of the objective, having been hampered by lack of supplies and disorganisation.
 The 1st CC.NN.
 Division "23 Marzo" took Sidi Barrani and the advance stopped at Maktila, 10 mi beyond.